wptrainingteam/content-editor-overview/README.md

 *   Add content from other sources.
 *   Insert symbols and special characters.

+## Time estimate

+30 minutes

 ##  Prerequisite Skills

 You will be better equipped to work through this lesson if you have experience in and familiarity with:

 *   Ability to use a general text editor
 *   Interest in creating and formatting web content
-*   Basic familiarity with the [WordPress Dashboard](https://make.wordpress.org/training/handbook/user-lessons/overview-of-the-dashboard/)
+*   Basic familiarity with the [WordPress Dashboard](https://github.com/wptrainingteam/dashboard-overview)

-## Assets
+## Assets (Teaching Materials)

 *   [Twenty Sixteen Theme](https://wordpress.org/themes/twentysixteen/)
 *   [Theme Unit Test Data](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml) for sample content, if needed

-## Screening Questions
+## Screening Questions (Readyness Questions)

-Have you used any WYSIWYG Editors such as:
+Have you used any WYSIWYG editors such as:

 *   Text editor in an email program?
 *   Microsoft Word?
-*   Google Drive Docs App?
+*   Google Docs?

+## Teaching Strategies

+* Lecture
+* Demonstration
+* Exercises

 ## Teacher Notes

-*   **Time estimate:** 30 minutes
 *   Students should import the Theme Unit Test Data if they do not have sufficient content of their own to work with.
 *   Explain the basics of structured text, distinguishing between block elements and inline elements, so that students do not get frustrated attempting to apply excessive manual formatting.
 *   Explain the difference between a paragraph break (press the return/enter key) and a line break (press shift key + return/enter key) for proper paragraph structuring.

+## Lesson plan

+* Lecture on the need for proper formatting of web content
+* Demonstrate each of the buttons in the toolbar of the content editor
+* Student exercises of formatting content using the buttons in the toolbar

 ## Hands-on Walkthrough